 The operational model for the Lobito Mineral Terminal is expected to follow the landlord port structure common across major African port investments.
 Under this model, the Angolan port authority (Empresa Portuaria do Lobito, or EPL) retains ownership of the land and marine infrastructure, while a private terminal operator holds a long-term concession to build, equip, and operate the mineral handling facilities.
 This structure mirrors the arrangement already in place for the broader Port of Lobito and is consistent with the concession model used for the Lobito Atlantic Railway.

-The identity of the terminal operator had not been publicly confirmed as of mid-2025.
-Several potential operator profiles are under consideration: international terminal operating companies with bulk mineral handling experience, mining company consortia that would operate the terminal as a shared-user facility, or a joint venture combining port operating expertise with mining industry offtake commitments.
-The Africa Finance Corporation, given its equity investment approach to corridor infrastructure, may take a direct ownership stake in the terminal operating company, a model it has employed in other African port investments.
+Operator and concession details for any future expansion should be checked against current Port of Lobito, LAR, and Angolan government disclosures.
+Several potential operator profiles could be relevant: international terminal operating companies with bulk mineral handling experience, mining company consortia that would operate a shared-user facility, or a joint venture combining port operating expertise with mining industry offtake commitments.
+The Africa Finance Corporation may participate in corridor infrastructure financing, but a terminal-specific ownership role should not be assumed without a published transaction document.

 Terminal management will require specialized expertise in bulk mineral handling that differs significantly from container terminal or general cargo operations.
 Key operational competencies include cargo surveying and quality control (ensuring concentrate grades match commercial specifications), TML compliance monitoring (verifying that cargo moisture content is within safe limits for ocean transport), environmental management system operation, and coordination with the railway operator to schedule train arrivals against vessel loading windows.
 Recruitment and training of Angolan nationals for these specialized roles is a core component of the terminal's social licence commitments under DFI lending conditions.